chin-rcip/cidoc_crm_fr/docs/ressources/method.md

 ## Contact {#contact-en}

-If you would like a copy of the templates and protocols used to begin translating the CIDOC CRM, or if you have any other questions about the translation of the CIDOC CRM, please contact us at [pch.RCIP-CHIN.pch@canada.ca](mailto:pch.RCIP-CHIN.pch@canada.ca) and put “CIDOC CRM Translation” in the subject line.
+If you would like a copy of the templates and protocols used to begin translating the CIDOC CRM, or if you have any other questions about the translation of the CIDOC CRM, please contact us at [rcip-chin@pch.gc.ca](mailto:rcip-chin@pch.gc.ca) and put “CIDOC CRM Translation” in the subject line.